tikv/sig-transaction/README.md

 You can join us in #sig-transaction in the [TiKV community Slack](https://tikv.org/chat); come say hi!
 We use English or Chinese.

-We should have an announcement mailing list soon so you can stay up to date with what we're up to.
+You can read or join our announcement [mailing list](https://groups.google.com/d/forum/tikv-sig-transaction), so you can stay up to date with what we're up to.

 We will have formal membership of the group ready later in the year.